philippe-lemaire/cairn-eo/cairn-srd.md

 **DAMAGE**
 If an attack reduces a PC’s HP exactly to 0, refer to the [**Scars**](/cairn-srd#scars-1) table.

-Damage that reduces a target's HP **below** 0 decreases their STR by the remainder.
-They must then make a STR save to avoid **critical damage.**  Failure takes them out of combat, dying if left untreated.
+Damage that reduces a target's HP **below** 0 decreases their FOR by the remainder.
+They must then make a FOR save to avoid **critical damage.**  Failure takes them out of combat, dying if left untreated.

-Having STR 0 means **death;** having DEX 0 is paralysis; having WIL 0 is delirium.
+Having FOR 0 means **death;** having LER 0 is paralysis; having VOL 0 is delirium.